swcarpentry/good-enough-practices-in-scientific-computing/index.md

 which is designed to work with text files where the lines are in a specific order (such as source code or plain-text documentation).
-Binary files (such as HDF5) can be put in a version control system, but you won't be able to see specific changes.
+Binary files (such as HDF5) can be put in a version control system, but you won't be able to see specific changes, although GitHub has some clever tools for monitoring changes in image files.
 Similarly, tabular data (such as CSV files) can be put in version control, but changing the order of the rows or columns will create a big change for the version control system, even if the data itself has not changed.